 This is only 50% of the allotted $1,200.
 That means you can apply extra money towards the vehicle payment or your debt.

 What is great about this type of budget is that you can change the percentages as work for you.
-So, if you need to set 60% for fixed and 15% for savings, that leaves 25% for irregular spending.
+So, if you need to set 60% for fixed and 15% for savings, which leaves 25% for irregular spending.

 IS THIS BUDGET FOR ME?